-As Windows XP comes to the end of its life, applications in enterprise desktop and virtualization environments everywhere will feel the effects.
+As Windows 7 comes to the end of its life, applications in enterprise desktop and virtualization environments everywhere will feel the effects.

-Luckily, there are a couple of things you can do if your applications depend on XP: You can use a very old Windows server platform or jump on the virtualization bandwagon.
+Luckily, there are a couple of things you can do if your applications depend on windows 7: You can use a very old Windows server platform or jump on the virtualization bandwagon.

-Windows XP support will be ending April 8th 2014.
+Windows 7 support will be ending January 14th 2020.
 Make sure you have a migration plan.

 We have a couple of ways we can backup your servers.
 Either just the data, or image backups with data being transmitted off site.
 Protect your business by protecting the data critical to your business.
 Call us for more information.